HyperiumClient/Hyperium/README.md

 If you don't know how, then you shouldn't try.
 Join our beta in <a href="https://discord.gg/RNyRgtv">Discord</a>, or wait for releases!

+## Beta Test the Client ##
+You can easily beta test the client for free, all you have to do is join [The Hyperium Discord](https://discordapp.com/invite/RNyRgtv), then head over to the [releases section](https://github.com/HyperiumClient/Hyperium/releases) and download the latest beta!

 ## Code Style ##

 We use [Google's Java Code style](https://google.github.io/styleguide/javaguide.html) for Hyperium.
 It would be appreciated if you followed this as well.